BlueSkies503/research-demographics/README.md

 - 4. The Random Forest Model was selected because we had a defined outcome that was discrete.
 Additionally, Random Forest Classifer models are resilient to being overfit.
 - 5. We tested using an adaboost model but found that the random forest model preformed slightly better.
 - 6. Ultimately our model had a confidence score of 68%, a precision score of 77% and a recall of 79%.

+### Takeaways from our Analysis:
+The Random Forest Model resulted we ran had a 68% accuracy rate.
+This means that 68% of the time our model correctly predicted who would complete a visit and who would not.
+While this accuracy rate is not sufficient for decision-making, our output did provide useful insight into the variables that contributed most to this accuracy rate, notably age and time in between initial contact and follow-up contacts ranked highly.
+Age was not surprising as visits are only available during business hours - time at which those who work regular hours may not be able to make and that retired individuals could more easily schedule.
+The model was more successful in predicted completed visits (82%) vs. incompletes (66%).
+As completed visits is the goal, 82% is a strong rate but given the overall model's accuracy rate, more refinement or expansion of this dataset is needed before implementing.

 ### Imbalanced calssification report
 ![image](Resources/imbalanced_classification_report.PNG)